 Second, studies often use ineffective doses.
 According to nutrition scientists, the amount of Vitamin D3 needed to impact bone health is ten times the amount prescribed in the above study.

 Third, outcomes are impacted by inadequate follow-up times.
 In most cases it takes years of optimal doses to achieve therapeutic effects.

 Fourth, some studies use the wrong form of a supplement.
 There are at least 4 forms of B12 and the one type that is most commonly found in drug stores is not easily absorbed in the human body, rendering it useless.

 Another great example is a study that showed an association between taking vitamin E and an increased risk of cancer.
-That study lead to many physicians recommending against taking vitamin E. However, if you look closely, the form used in the study was the synthetic DL alpha tocopherol and not the natural alpha tocopherol.
+That study leads to many physicians recommending against taking vitamin E. However, if you look closely, the form used in the study was the synthetic DL alpha-tocopherol and not the natural alpha-tocopherol.
 These are completely different compounds.

 There are several reasons.